United States and state-sponsored terrorism

-The United States has at various times in recent history provided support to terrorist and paramilitary organizations around the world.
-It has also provided assistance to numerous authoritarian regimes that have used state terrorism as a tool of repression.
+The United States has provided support to terrorist organizations and has funded paramilitary organizations around the world.
+It has also provided assistance to authoritarian regimes that have used state terrorism as a tool of repression.

 American support for terrorists has been prominent in Latin America and the Middle East.
-From 1981 to 1991, the United States provided weapons, training, and extensive financial and logistical support to the Contra rebels in Nicaragua, who used terror tactics in their fight against the Nicaraguan government.
+For example, from 1981 to 1991, the United States provided weapons, training, and extensive financial and logistical support to the Contra rebels in Nicaragua, who used terror tactics in their fight against the socialist Nicaraguan government.
 At various points the United States also provided training, arms, and funds to terrorists among Cuban exiles, such as Orlando Bosch and Luis Posada Carriles.

-Various reasons have been given to try to justify this support.
-These include destabilizing political movements that might have aligned with the Soviet Union during the Cold War, including popular democratic and socialist movements.
-Such support has also formed a part of the war on drugs.
-Support was often geared toward ensuring a conducive environment for American corporate interests abroad, especially when these interests came under threat from democratic governments.
+Various reasons have been given to try to justify this support, including the "threat of communism" necessitating the destabilization of political movements that might have aligned with the Soviet Union during the Cold War, including popular democratic and socialist movements.
+Such support has also been justified as a part of the "war on terror" in the wake of 9/11.
+This support has been accused by some scholars of intending to ensure a conducive environment for American corporate interests abroad, often and especially when these interests came under threat from democratic governments; though other counter-insurgency scholars have discredited such arguments.